cahuparo/academic-chparada/content/authors/camilo/_index.md

 - Visitors
 ---

+Plant pathogens persistence in the soil can lead to disease outbreaks occurring year after year if left unmanaged.
+This can increase production costs and force farmers to rotate to less profitable crops.
+A warming climate can also increase the overwintering survival of several plant pathogens.
+Even moderate increase in temperatures can exacerbate infection rates and disease severity in the field.
+As a translational vegetable pathologist, I employ diverse tools including genomics, bioinformatics, and population genetics to answer scientific questions and translate our findings into solutions for vegetable farmers.
 I am a Plant Pathology PhD candidate at NC State University working in the [Vegetable Pathology Lab](https://veggiepathology.wordpress.ncsu.edu/).
-My research spans pathogen population biology to plant and fungal genomics.
-I am passionate about translational science and trained in extension.
-I am currently working on identifying the complete set of intracellular plant immune receptors known as NLR genes in sweetpotato among other things.